 The Victorian Manufacturing Hall of Fame celebrates excellence in manufacturing.

-Nominations for this category for the 2016 Victorian Manufacturing Hall of Fame program have closed.
+Nominations for this category for the 2017 Victorian Manufacturing Hall of Fame program opened January 12.

 At a glance

 Open to individuals who have made a sustained contribution to Victoria's manufacturing sector.

 The Victorian Government, in partnership with industry associations identifies individuals who have made outstanding and sustained contributions to manufacturing excellence in Victoria.